-NFTree is part of the Zero Carbon Program promoted by Fundación Futuro, which through various actions seeks to mitigate the effects produced by this phenomenon and, in turn, encourage the conservation and sustainable management of highly biodiverse ecosystems, capturing an amount of carbon equivalent to the personal and corporate carbon footprint with the highest international technical standards.
+NFTree is part of the Zero Carbon Program promoted by Fundación Futuro, which through various actions seeks to mitigate the effects produced by this phenomenon and, in turn, encourage the conservation and sustainable management of ecosystems of high biodiversity, capturing the personal and corporate carbon footprint with the highest international technical standards.

 NFTree is part of the Zero Carbon Program promoted by Grupo Futuro, which through a series of actions seeks to mitigate the effects produced by this phenomenon and, in turn, encourage the conservation and sustainable management of highly biodiverse ecosystems.
 Through the use of the highest international technical standards, it seeks to record personal and corporate carbon footprints.